 Co-operative Education (Co-op) formally integrates academic studies with paid, full-time work experiences at host employer organizations.
 The Co-op Office is responsible for coordinating Co-op work experiences.
 All students wishing to choose the Co-op option must first declare into an eligible Co-op program then enroll in COOP 1101.
 Seats for COOP 1101 are limited and available to students in a declared Co-op option on a first-come, first-served basis during the registration period.
 Students completing all the requirements of a Co-op program will receive a Co-operative Education designation on their credential and transcript.
 Students in Co-op programs are required to pay designated Co-operative Education tuition fees (see Tuition & Fees, and Policy FM4, Fees for a Co-operative Work Term/Semester) For more information about KPU Co-op programs and services, refer to the KPU Co-op website.

 KPU Co-op programs have received accreditation from Co-operative Education and Work Integrated Learning (CEWIL) Canada, which provides recognition and an affirmation that KPU Co-op programs comply with national standards and guidelines.
 KPU currently offers Co-operative Education options within the programs listed below.
-For more information, refer to the specific program section of the calendar and the course descriptions.
+For more information, refer to the specific program section of the Calendar and the course descriptions.